branch331/Generate-Report/cs/Readme.txt

 ﻿Rename Aliases Example

 Overview:
-This example demonstrates how to change the aliases of connected devices.
-The filter limits these devices to devices supported by NI-DAQmx or NI-VISA.
+Generates a MAX Report in either .xml, .html, or .zip format.

 Requirements:
-NI System Configuration, NI-DAQmx and/or NI-VISA
+NI System Configuration, NI MAX

 Instructions:
-1. Run the example.
+1. Select the Target.
+Enter User Name and Password if necessary.
-2. Enter the RT target and the user name and password, if necessary.
+2. Determine Report Type.
-3. Press "Show Hardware".
+3. Enter File Path for report to be stored.
-4. Once the table is filled with devices, type in the new alias for a particular device in the New Alias column.
+Note: File path MUST end with .xml for XML files, .html for HTML files, and .zip for Technical Report.
-5. Press "Save" to submit the new alias.
+4. Click on Generate Report to generate a MAX report.